sfigg/commercialization-public/docset/customize/desktop/unattend/microsoft-windows-printing-spooler-core-removemxdw.md

 1. In your answer file, set `RemoveMXDW` to **1**.

 2. In your answer file, remove the MXDW print queue and driver package installation files.
 To do this, add the Microsoft-Windows-Printing-XPSServices-Package package.
 In the **Actions** field, select **Remove**.
-For more information, see [Packages](aa238f9a-b69d-4761-a966-90f8e809d3fb).

 3. Install Windows using your answer file.